Skip to Content

 There are also plenty of beach clubs offering food and drink all day long, and most of the night too!

-You’ll likely have worked up quite the appetite after a hard day of relaxation, so take a trip to Chaweng Walking Street or Chaweng night market.
-There are tens of different street food vendors selling Thai food but also international food, crepes, seafood, etc.
+There are tens of different street food vendors selling Thai food but also international food, crepes, seafood, and plenty more options.

 Keeping in with the relaxation theme, make sure you get a massage at one of the many local spas.
 There are both small, family run spas, and bigger commercial ones, so you’ll be sure to find one that suits your price range.